iocron/gitwebhook/README.md

 3. Make a test commit to your Github / Bitbucket Repo and see if the code on your server has changed as well, have fun.

 *Tips:*
-*You can use the gitwebhook on a different domain (e.g. Subdomain) and deploy to a different location on your server if you like.
+*You can use the gitwebhook on a different domain (e.g. Subdomain) and deploy to a different location on your server if you like (needs to be the same webuser).
 The gitwebhook module supports only a single git repository at the moment (multiple git repositories will be added in the future).*

 ### config.json Options